 Columbia's Graduate School of Arts & Sciences provides an online teaching manual that is organized around the diverse teaching roles filled by graduate students and offers practical advice concerning issues that arise from instructing students.
 A manual for those serving as teaching assistants is available at the Teaching Program's Website.

-A complete application includes transcripts of all previous post-secondary education, a personal statement, three letters of recommendation, scores from the GRE and, if applicable, the TOEFL examination.
+A complete application includes transcripts of all previous post-secondary education, a personal statement, three letters of recommendation, scores from the GRE (if the applicant chooses to) and, if applicable, the TOEFL examination.